Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Introduction

-Here it should be remarked that the Large Hadron Collider (LHC) at CERN has so far reached $\tev{8}$ collision energy in proton--proton ($\pp$) collisions, which in the laboratory frame of UHECR observations is equivalent to $3.4\times\ev{e16}$, and this energy is well above the first turning point in the mass composition, namely, \textit{knee} at approximately $3\times\ev{e15}$~\cite{Selvon}.
-The data provided at the LHC in forward region, defined as the fragmentation region of a projectile particle, should then provide a useful benchmark for the MC simulation codes that are used for the simulation of air showers.
+Here it should be remarked that the LHC at CERN has so far reached $\tev{13}$ centre-of-mass energy in proton--proton ($\pp$) collisions.
+This energy corresponds to the cosmic ray energy $9.0\times\ev{e16}$ in the target rest frame which is well above the first turning point in the mass composition of primary cosmic rays from proton dominated to light nuclei dominated, namely the knee at approximately $3\times\ev{e15}$~\cite{Selvon}.
+The data provided by the LHC in the forward region, defined as the fragmentation region of a projectile particle, should thus provide a useful benchmark for the MC simulation codes that are used for the simulation of air showers.

-However, one could ask, in what way does particle production take place in other energy regions?
-Indeed the energy in the laboratory frame converted from the collision energy in $\pp$ collisions at $\sqs = \tev{7}$ ($\elab = 2.6\times\ev{e16}$) is two orders of magnitudes lower than the ankle region where a transition from Galactic to extragalactic cosmic rays may occur.
-Extrapolation from the LHC energy range to higher energy range could be achieved by using a plausible scaling law in the forward rapidity regions.
-One possibility is a hypothesis of limiting fragmentation~\cite{Limiting1,Limiting2,Limiting3}, which expects that the secondary particles will approach a limiting distribution in the rest frame of the target hadron.
-In this case the fragmentation of a colliding hadron would occur independently of the center-of-mass energy and then the rapidity distributions in the fragmentation region (namely forward rapidity region) would form a limiting curve.
+The energy in the laboratory frame converted from the collision energy in $\pp$ collisions at $\sqs = \tev{7}$ ($\elab = 2.6\times\ev{e16}$) is two orders of magnitude lower than the ankle region where a transition from galactic to extragalactic cosmic rays may occur.
+However, extrapolation from the LHC energy range to a higher energy range can be achieved by using a scaling law in the forward rapidity region.
+One possibility for such a scaling law is the hypothesis of limiting fragmentation~\cite{Limiting1,Limiting2,Limiting3}, which specifies that the secondary particles will approach a limiting distribution of rapidity in the rest frame of the target hadron.
+In this case the fragmentation of a colliding hadron would occur independently of the center-of-mass energy and then the differential cross sections as a function of rapidity (hereafter rapidity distributions) in the fragmentation region, namely the forward rapidity region, would form a limiting distribution.

-At the same time, understanding of particle production in nuclear target interactions is of importance for ultrahigh-energy cosmic ray interactions, where parton density in target nuclei is expected to be extremely high or possibly saturated due to rapid growth of gluon density at small Bjorken-$x$ ($\xbj \equiv (\pt/\sqs)e^{\pm y}$, $+y$ for projectile and $-y$ for target) and a proportionality of gluon density to $A^{1/3}$.
-Presence of high gluon density in the target is known to largely modify the absolute yield and momentum distribution of produced particles~\cite{Albacete}.
+Understanding particle production in nucleon--nucleus or nucleus--nucleus interactions is also of importance for ultrahigh-energy cosmic ray interactions, where parton density in nuclei is expected to be enhanced by $\propto A^{1/3}$.
+The presence of a high gluon density in the nucleus is known to greatly modify the absolute yield and the momentum distribution of the particles that are produced~\cite{Albacete}.